Grill makers benefit from slow-cooked IPOs - NewsBreak

 Grill makers benefit from slow-cooked IPOs

-NEW YORK (Reuters Breakingviews) - The IPO market might be cooling, but Weber and Traeger suggest it’s not frozen.
+NEW YORK, Aug 6 (Reuters Breakingviews) - The IPO market might be cooling, but Weber (WEBR.N) and Traeger (COOK.N) suggest it’s not frozen.
 The grill makers’ shares opened more than 20% above their initial public offering price and have climbed since.
 Both make a tangible product and are growing.
-And unlike the highly volatile Robinhood Markets, which listed last week, they’re relatively easy to value.
+And unlike the highly volatile Robinhood Markets (HOOD.O) read more , which listed last week, they’re relatively easy to value.

+Weber went public on Thursday with shares opening 21% higher than the downsized IPO price of $14

 Capital Calls - More concise insights on global finance: